-What is stroke?
+What is Stroke?

-Types of stroke
+Types of Stroke

 No matter the type of stroke, it affects not just how your body works, but how you think, feel, and communicate.

-1. Manage your medical conditions
+1. Manage medical issues

 2. Stop smoking

 4. Keep a healthy weight

 5. Exercise daily